School district faces two $100M suits after Oxford shootings

-Two lawsuits seeking $100 million each have been filed against a Michigan school district, its superintendent, principal and others after four students were fatally shot and others wounded at Oxford High School, a lawyer announced Thursday.
+Two lawsuits seeking $100 million each have been filed against a Michigan school district, its superintendent and others after four students were fatally shot and others wounded at Oxford High School, a lawyer announced Thursday.

-The lawsuits were filed in federal court in Detroit, attorney Geoffrey Fieger said Thursday.
-They were filed on behalf of a student who was shot in the neck and wounded during the Nov.
-30 shooting and her sister, who was next to her at the time of the shooting.
+The lawsuits were filed in federal court in Detroit by Jeffrey and Brandi Franz on behalf of their daughters, Riley, a 17-year-old senior who was shot in the neck Nov.
+30, and her sister Bella, a 14-year-old ninth grader who was next to her at the time, attorney Geoffrey Fieger said.

-Named in the suits are the Oxford Community School District, Superintendent Timothy Throne, Oxford High School principal Steven Wolf, the dean of students, two counselors, two teachers and a staff member.
+They're the first known civil suits filed in connection with the shooting.
+Named in the suits are the Oxford Community School District, Superintendent Tim Throne, Oxford High School principal Steven Wolf, the dean of students, two counselors, two teachers and a staff member.

 The Associated Press sent an email Thursday seeking comment from the district.